open-xchange/appsuite-frontend/ui/readme.txt

     /Library/WebServer/Documents

-2. Create a new folder ui in Apache's document root
+2. Create a new folder appsuite in Apache's document root

 3. You need node.js to build the UI: